Migraines Explained: Types, Causes, Symptoms & Treatments

 • Before you didn't have a headache, but now you have a lot of headaches

-• Eat at regular intervals.
-Don't skip meals.
+• Eat meals at regular intervals; don't skip meals.

 • Exercise regularly and maintain a healthy weight.

-• Learn stress control techniques such as meditation, yoga, relaxation, or mindful breathing.
+• Practice stress control techniques like meditation, yoga, relaxation, or mindful breathing.

 Home Remedies